Multiclass classification: Learning paradigms

 Based on learning paradigms, the existing multi-class classification techniques can be classified into batch learning and online learning.
 Batch learning algorithms require all the data samples to be available beforehand.
 It trains the model using the entire training data and then predicts the test sample using the found relationship.
 The online learning algorithms, on the other hand, incrementally build their models in sequential iterations.
 In iteration t, an online algorithm receives a sample, xt and predicts its label ŷt using the current model; the algorithm then receives yt, the true label of xt and updates its model based on the sample-label pair: (xt, yt).
 Recently, a new learning paradigm called progressive learning technique has been developed.
 The progressive learning technique is capable of not only learning from new samples but also capable of learning new classes of data and yet retain the knowledge learnt thus far.

+Evaluation

+The performance of a multi-class classification system is often assessed by comparing the predictions of the system against reference labels with an evaluation metric.
+Common evaluation metrics are Accuracy or macro F1.